Kooringal, Queensland: Geography

 Located just to the north-east of the locality is the Kooringal Airstrip (also known as Baroco) which is 500 m long.
 A vehicular barge service operates from Amity Point to Kooringal at some times of year.
 Otherwise, vehicles must use the barge to Tangalooma and drive south to Kooringal.

 A small island (informally known as Crab Island) is to the north-west of Kooringal and the channel between them is called Days Gutter.

 Campbell Point is the point at the southern end of Kooringal Esplanade (27.3553°S 153.4191°E).

+The land use is almost entirely residential housing.

 History

 Campbell Point was named after George Peter Campbell (son of James Campbell), the Secretary of the Brisbane Tug and Steamship Company Ltd. In 1902 he acquired a lease for 66 sqmi for most of Moreton Island, noting that the island as a whole is approximately 186 km2.
 He built a house and stock yard at this headland.
 In 1903 he began shipping drought-stricken cattle from western Queensland to the island to fatten them up for sale.